elephantscale/es-training-new/course-outlines/AI/AWS-Machine-Learning-Cert.md

 ## Prerequisites:

-* familiarity with programming in at least one language
+* Familiarity with programming in at least one language
-* be able to navigate Linux command line
+* Be able to navigate Linux command line
-* basic knowledge of command line Linux editors (VI / nano)
+* Basic knowledge of command line Linux editors (VI / nano)
+* Helpful: Basic understanding of AWS Cloud infrastructure (Amazon S3 and Amazon CloudWatch)

 ## Lab environment: